fschuhi/digital-garden-rob-burbea-publish/Index/Grief.md

 [[Near enemy]] | 3 | <span class="counts"><a data-href="Compassion (talk)" class="internal-link">Compassion (talk)</a> (2) · <a data-href="The Practice of Compassion" class="internal-link">The Practice of Compassion</a> (1)</span>
 [[Pity]] | 3 | <span class="counts"><a data-href="Compassion (talk)" class="internal-link">Compassion (talk)</a> (2) · <a data-href="The Practice of Compassion" class="internal-link">The Practice of Compassion</a> (1)</span>

+### Quotes
+**<a data-href="Equanimity in Compassion" class="internal-link">Equanimity in Compassion</a>**
+<span class="counts"><a data-href="2007 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2007 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> So sometimes it will feel like we're very much in the 'feeling the sorrow' side, where very much there's quite some sadness, or grief, or just being moved.
+And sometimes it can be very lovely, and there's a sweetness to it, there's a beauty to it; the heart is open and touched.
+And sometimes it feels like the balance is more, we're just feeling in, tuning into that energy that's going out - the lovely quality of healing, of light, the balm, the comforting. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Equanimity in Compassion > 2 Wanting to heal the suffering energy" data-href="Equanimity in Compassion#2 Wanting to heal the suffering energy" class="internal-link">(2) Wanting to heal the suffering (energy)</a>_</span>

+**<a data-href="Compassion (talk)" class="internal-link">Compassion (talk)</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> When there's grief around, if it's grief, it will be tiring.
+That tiring, that tiredness, it kind of makes the being, makes the heart, more vulnerable to more grief, which makes the heart _more_ tired.
+And it spirals on itself that way. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Compassion (talk) > 4 Grief" data-href="Compassion (talk)#4 Grief" class="internal-link">(4) Grief</a>_</span>

+**<a data-href="The Birth of a Bodhisattva" class="internal-link">The Birth of a Bodhisattva</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> And it's a beautiful, precious treasure of what it is to be human, to live in the fullness of our humanity, that we _will_ feel that, and we _will_ shed tears, and we _will_ feel that grief. &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="The Birth of a Bodhisattva > Develop the skill to find the dynamic balance" data-href="The Birth of a Bodhisattva#Develop the skill to find the dynamic balance" class="internal-link">Develop the skill to find the dynamic balance</a>_</span>